 9. Doi Pui Tribal Village

 As a part of a massive park comprising of Doi Suthep and Doi Buakha, Doi Pui is the highest point of the entire territory.
-Here, you will find many beautiful and natural waterfalls that are easy to access, and lush natural scenery that is so shiok to look at!
+Here, you will find many beautiful and natural waterfalls that are easy to access, and lush natural scenery to admire.

 Address: ดอยปุย Chang Phueak, Mueang Chiang Mai District, Chiang Mai 50200